 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22068):

 NOTE 1—As with unsolicited BSR, the STA might include a BSR Control subfield in a QoS Null frame that is sent in response to the BSRP Trigger frame.
-In this case, the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and either or both might be 255 to indicate an unspecified or unknown queue size(#21346). (#21343, #21344)
+In this case, the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and any of the three subfields might be set to 255 to indicate an unspecified or unknown queue size(#21346).(#22068) (#21343, #21344)

 (#20495)NOTE 2—An AP does not send a BSRP Trigger frame containing the 12 LSBs of the AID of the non-AP STA that sets the UL MU Disable field to 1.